Cigar Review – Padilla Cazadores Toro

-As I burned into the 2nd third, the flavors transitioned into a creamy and bready profile, with a nice mild spice throughout, and a touch of anise on the finish.
+As I burned into the 2nd third, the flavors transitioned into a creamy and bready profile, with a nice mellow spice throughout, and a touch of anise on the finish.
 The spice note here was particularly interesting, like a savory mix of black and white pepper.
 By this point the burn had gone just slightly astray, but fixed itself quickly.
 The smoke continued to be silky-smooth, and the draw remained completely effortless.

 During its final portion this stogie saw yet more flavor progression, with the smoke taking on a more robust taste of leather and cedar, and also a pronounced cream note.
-In addition to this, I was picking up a mild caramel sweetness, along with the tasty spice note that had been building.
+In addition to this, I was picking up a mellow caramel sweetness, along with the tasty spice note that had been building.
 The culmination of these flavors was quite enjoyable, and the stick burned picture-perfect until the end.

 The flavor progressions of the Padilla Cazadores were subtle at first, but became more complex as the smoke went on.
 In fact, by the time I had reached the last third of the cigar, I was shocked at how complex it had been.
 This stogie really had a lot going on for less than $5 a stick.
 Performance-wise, the Cazadores was outstanding.
 It had one of the easiest draws I had ever experienced, and required no touch-ups at all.
 All in all, I can honestly say this cigar is close to unbeatable in its price range, and it deserves every bit of the A grade I’m giving it.
 I’ve smoked a lot of cigars, and this one definitely had the all markings of a stick that could easily sell for $10.
 Any smoker on a budget should look these up, and after you try one you may even want to send Ernesto Padilla a “thank-you’ note, because he definitely just hooked you up.